A Digitally-Enabled Research-to-Impact Institute advancing the field of Appearance EpidemiologyÂ

 Cultural and media studies

-APi is working to build the foundations of Appearance Epidemiology in African contexts and the Global Majority, where appearance-related stigma intersects with deep structural inequalities and limited access to psychosocial support.
+APi is building the intellectual and practical foundations of Appearance Epidemiology in African contexts and across the Global Majority.Â

 Our approach includes: